gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Imagine we have a triangle we want rendered on Apple Vision.
 A triangle consists of 3 vertices.
 If we were to render it to a "normal" non-VR display we would submit 3 vertices to the GPU and let it draw them for us.
 On Apple Vision we have two displays.
 How do we go about it?
 A naive way would be to submit two drawing commands:

-1. Issue a draw command **A** to render 3 vertices to the left eye display.
+1. Issue draw command **A** to render 3 vertices to the left eye display.
-2. Issue a draw command **B** to render the same 3 vertices again, this time for the right eye display.
+2. Issue draw command **B** to render the same 3 vertices again, this time for the right eye display.

 > **_NOTE:_** Rendering everything twice and issuing double the amount of commands is required if you have chosen `.dedicated` texture layout when setting up your `LayerRenderer`.